Afghan Rural Schools

 Kunar Province’s children also do not get as much help getting schooling from international charities because they live in one of the least secure parts of Afghanistan.

 “Despite the obstacles, we’re optimistic.
 Since December 2013 we have installed solar panels to electrify three schools: a girls’ high school, a boys' high school, and a boys' middle school, in addition to the office of the Director of Education, in the district of Khas Kunar, Kunar, Afghanistan,” said Dr. Safi.
-“Our next goal is to raise $100,000 to build a computer training center and equip it with needed hardware and software.” , said Safi, who noted that a school in Khas Kunar was planning to hire a computer instructor but had no computers for students or teachers.
+Based on request from Principal of the Girls High School, ARS is planning to build ten classrooms for 700 students in the school.

 Dr. Safi is seeking donations, volunteers willing to help raise money and look for schools interested in becoming sister schools to those in Khas Kunar.
 To learn more about the project and 501(c)3 Afghan Rural Schools (ARS), visit www.afghanruralschools.org.